Ali bin Abdullah Al Thani

 Ali bin Abdullah bin Jassim bin Mohammed Al Thani (علي بن عبد الله بن جاسم بن محمد آل ثاني; 5 June 1895 – 31 August 1974) was the Emir of Qatar.
-Sheikh Ali was also the first Emir of Qatar to have migrated and traveled abroad, visiting India, Egypt, Europe, Lebanon and the Levant.
+Sheikh Ali was also the first Emir of Qatar to have traveled abroad, visiting India, Egypt, Europe, Lebanon and the Levant.

 Biography

 Early life and reign

 Sheikh Ali bin Abdullah Al Thani was born on 25 June 1895, in Doha.
 His father was Sheikh Abdullah bin Jassim Al Thani.
 He had a younger brother, Sheikh Hamad bin Abdullah Al Thani, and a half brother, Sheikh Hassan bin Abdullah Al Thani.

 He became the emir of Qatar on 20 August 1949, after his father retired due to poor physical health.
-According to the US Consul in Dhahran, M. R. Rutherford, in a 1950 report on the prominent personalities of Qatar, he wrote "I am not in position to remark extensively upon the character of Sheikh Ali bin Abdullah Al Thani; his reputation as a tough is well established."
+According to the US Consul in Dhahran, M. R. Rutherford, in a 1950 report on the prominent personalities of Qatar, he wrote "I am not in position to remark extensively upon the character of Sheikh Ali bin Abdullah Al Thani; his reputation as a boor is well established."
 He went on to further state, that he displayed a remarkable lack of interest in the outside world and even in his own immediate surroundings.
-Among the close early confidant of the sheikh were Saleh Al Mana and several members of the Darwish family.
+Among the close early confidantes of the sheikh were Saleh Al Mana and several members of the Darwish family.

 He is also known as the first emir of Qatar to have visited other countries abroad.
 His reign also saw emphasis on education and infrastructure.
 After his abdication, he lived in Qatar for a few years during which he was very sociable and befriended many Muslim scholars.